Winter Transportation Options

 SACRAMENTO

-• Alpine Adventures has round-trip bus service every Wednesday beginning in December to a rotating selection of Tahoe ski areas.
+• Alpine Adventures has round-trip bus service to a rotating selection of Tahoe ski areas.
+Check their website for schedule updates.

 If you operate or know of a group transportation option running to or around Lake Tahoe this winter, please contact us to be added here - media@keeptahoeblue.org.